 Determine How Much You’ll Charge for Rent

-To determine the right rental price, research the local rental market and compare your property to similar properties in the area.
+To determine the right rent price, research the local rental market and compare your property to similar properties in the area.
 This can involve looking at online classifieds, attending open houses, and consulting with real estate agents or property management companies.

 You should also consider the condition of your property, the amenities it offers, and the cost of maintenance and repairs.
-This will help you determine a fair and competitive rental price to attract quality tenants and generate consistent rental income.
+This will help you determine a fair and competitive rental price to attract quality tenants and generate consistent income.

-Prepare a Detailed Rental Contract
+Prepare a Detailed Lease Agreement

-The rental contract should also outline your rights and responsibilities as a landlord, as well as the rights and responsibilities of your tenants.
+The lease contract should also outline your rights and responsibilities as a landlord, as well as the rights and responsibilities of your tenants.
 This can include maintenance and repairs, rent payment and late fees, and the process for renewing or terminating the lease agreement.

 A hand signing a lease with a fountain pen